davidmoten/xuml-tools/README.md

 This is the suggested workflow:

 * amend domains.xml
-* mvn clean test
+* mvn clean process-resources
-* fix compile errors
-* run tests
-* write code to make tests pass
-* add tests
+* add tests and behaviour to the models as required, TDD is good here.
-* etc...
+* repeat

 ### Create a project manually